The Spy in the Green Hat: Plot

 Racing against both the missile launch and the U.N.C.L.E. air strike intended to preempt it, Solo and the Stilettos sweep the island of Strago's security en route to the missile compound.
 Kuryakin and Diketon encounter them and combine forces.
 Kuryakin infiltrates the inner workings of the compound in a security force uniform.
-Seeking to scuttle the missile assault he is conveniently solicited by Thayer to explain the launch process.
-Posing as having the authority, he begins to scramble controls, and intentionally floods the launch level - drowning Thayer in the process.
+Seeking to scuttle the missile assault, he is conveniently solicited by Thaler to explain the launch process.
+Posing as having the authority, he begins to scramble controls, and intentionally floods the launch level - drowning Thaler in the process.

 Solo and Diketon encounter Strago, who exchanges deadly fire with Diketon.
-She expires satisfied that she got to see Strago fail, and die.
+While battling Solo, Strago is ensnared in the launch mechanism's electrical arc and killed.
+Diketon expires satisfied that she got to see Strago fail, and die.
 The launch is averted, and air strike called off.
 Back on the mainland, everyone is gratified, and all conflicts forgiven.
 Solo, Kuryakin, and Waverly are guests of the Stilettos at an Italian banquet, with a pacified Grandma Monteri serving the pasta.
 The survival of the Free World is assured, and the shotgun wedding and its vendetta are called off.